 The Department of Sociology, Criminology, and Criminal Justice at Shepherd University has a long and rich tradition of preparing students for employment in academic, governmental, non-profit, and law-enforcement organizations.
 The department is made up of four full-time faculty who are dedicated to undergraduate teaching excellence and preparing students for success in careers and personal endeavors.
 Our diverse, experienced adjunct faculty also support the department’s majors, concentrations, and minors.
 We offer two majors (both with two concentrations), as well as three minors.

-Looking for the Criminal Justice Presentation Series?
+Looking for the Criminal Justice Lecture Series?

 The department is part of the College of Arts, Humanities, and Social Sciences (CAHSS).